McShelby/hugo-theme-relearn/exampleSite/content/basics/branding/_index.en.md

 The Relearn theme provides configuration options to change your your site's colors, favicon and logo.
 This allows you to easily align your site visuals to your desired style.
 Most of these options are exposed thru so called color variants.

-A color variant lets you customize various visual effects of your site like almost any color, used fonts, color schemes of print, syntax highligtning, Mermaid and the OpenAPI shortcode, etc. It contains of a CSS file and optional configuration options in your `config.toml`.
+A color variant lets you customize various visual effects of your site like almost any color, used fonts, color schemes of print, syntax highligtning, Mermaid and the OpenAPI shortcode, etc. It contains of a CSS file and optional configuration options in your `hugo.toml`.

 The Relearn theme ships with a wide set of different color variants.
 You can use them as-is, copy them over and use them as a starting point for your customizations or just create completely new variants unique to your site.
 The [interactive variant generator](basics/generator) may help you with this task.

-Once configured in your `config.toml`, you can select them with the variant selector at the bottom of the menu.
+Once configured in your `hugo.toml`, you can select them with the variant selector at the bottom of the menu.

 ## Change the Variant (Simple) {#theme-variant}